Unrest escalates in Lebanon as currency collapses and prospect of hunger grows

 “We stopped the revolution because of corona,” said Antoine Saad, a lawyer and lecturer who was protesting Tuesday evening in Beirut.
 But now, he said, “bankruptcy is coming.
 Hunger is coming.
 Of course we’re going to rise to change the whole of the political class.”

-The Lebanese pound, long pegged at around 1,500 to the dollar, has lost three times its value since October, reaching 4,500 to the dollar on black markets this week — a steep drop from 3,000 just two weeks ago.
+The Lebanese pound, long pegged at around 1,500 to the dollar, has lost much of its value since October, reaching 4,500 to the dollar on black markets this week — a steep drop from 3,000 just two weeks ago.

 The country now has at least five valuations for its currency: the peg for foreign exchange dealers is different from that for incoming transfers, which is different from rates offered by banks.
 At least one Lebanese bank added “USD Market Price” to its ATM currency options, allowing depositors to withdraw Lebanese pounds from their dollar account at 2,000 to the dollar.